michaelwnau/codex/README.md

 ## Overview

 This document provides detailed instructions for setting up and running the Codex app using Docker.
 Codex app is a Streamlit GUI designed for document query, generation, and Retrieval-Augmented Generation (RAG) use cases.
+The current release only supports document query on PDFs.
+More file types will be added with the next release of Codex and will include support for Qdrant, a vector similarity search engine.

 ## Prerequisites